-Much the same as during the spring months, this time of year brings us an influx of different bird species (depending on the year), instead from more northern locations.
+Much the same as during the spring months, this time of year brings us an influx of different bird species (depending on the year), instead of from more northern locations.
 With seed and cone crops at relatively low levels in the north, the late portion of 2018 and the beginning of 2019 are looking very good for winter birders here in the Ottawa area.

 With an influx of winter finch species such as pine siskins, redpolls, evening grosbeaks and more, this truly is a wonderful time to take part in backyard birding specifically for these types of birds.

 In addition to our winter finch species, winter is a great time to feed and behold many other species such as blue jays, nuthatches, woodpeckers, chickadees and so much more.